Prof. Alina Ng Boyte

 Associate Fellow (newly appointed)

-Alina Ng Boyte is a Professor of Law at the William S. Richardson School of Law, University of Hawai‘i at Mānoa.
+Prof. Alina Ng Boyte, JSD, JSM (Stanford), LL.M.
+(Cantab), LL.B.
+(London), is Professor of Law at the William S. Richardson School of Law, University of Hawai‘i at Mānoa.
 She teaches and writes in the fields of property law, land use, intellectual property, and sustainable development law.
 Her scholarly work explores the legal and moral dimensions of authorship, governance, and long-term institutional design.